Quick Comparison

 Most data engineering teams do not want to choose between scraping and APIs.
 They want clean, reliable product data delivered on schedule, regardless of source.

 That is exactly what Clymin's managed scraping service provides.
-With 12+ years of experience and over 100 billion data points extracted across 750+ projects, Clymin handles the full pipeline: source identification, extraction (scraping or API), parsing, quality assurance, and delivery.
+With over a decade of experience and over 100 billion data points extracted across hundreds of projects, Clymin handles the full pipeline: source identification, extraction (scraping or API), parsing, quality assurance, and delivery.

 Clymin's AI-agentic scraping technology uses intelligent agents that learn each target site's structure and adapt when layouts change.
 This eliminates the parser maintenance burden that consumes engineering time in DIY setups.
 The agents handle proxy rotation, anti-bot navigation, and data validation automatically.